supermedium/supersays/README.md

 # SuperSays

-A Simon-alike minigame made in A-Frame
+A Simon-alike WebVR minigame made in A-Frame